 Welcome to the latest edition of “Indie Crime Fiction of the Month”.

 So what is “Indie Crime Fiction of the Month”?
-It’s a round-up of speculative fiction by indie authors newly published this month, though some June books I missed the last time around snuck in as well.
+It’s a round-up of crime fiction by indie authors newly published this month, though some November books I missed the last time around snuck in as well.
 The books are arranged in alphabetical order by author.
 So far, most links only go to Amazon.com, though I may add other retailers for future editions.

 Don’t forget that Indie Crime Fiction of the Month is also crossposted to the Indie Crime Scene, a group blog which features new release spotlights, guest posts, interviews and link round-ups regarding all things crime fiction several times per week.

 As always, I know the authors at least vaguely, but I haven’t read all of the books, so Caveat emptor.